apache/spark/docs/ml-features.md

  4  | e        | 3.0
 ~~~~

-Notice that the rows containing "d" or "e" are mapped with indices "3.0"
+Notice that the rows containing "d" or "e" are mapped to index "3.0"

 <div class="codetabs">